AlexRITIAN/Daily/README.md

 Failure is fog through witch we glimpse triumph. whenever people agree with me,I always feel I must waring.
 Don't let the past steal your present.
+First i need your hand,then forever can begin.